TabularEditor/TabularEditorDocs/common/Datasets/dataset-types.md

 - Reports based on a live connection to a Power BI dataset.
 - Datasets with Push data.
 - Datasets stored in Power BI My Workspace.
-- Direct Lake Default Datasets
+- Direct Lake Default Datasets.
+(It is possible to connect to a default dataset, but it is not possible to change it through the XMLA endpoint)
 - Excel workbook datasets.